code11/engine/docs/docs/quick-start-tutorial/wrapping-up.md

 2. Toggling status of all Todos
 3. Removing a todo item when "X" button in `Todo` is clicked

-Both will these actions will follow the principles we have learned so far.
-A `view` will accept user's input, and store it in our state, a `producer` will get triggered and perform the actual task.
+All these operations will follow the principles we have learned so far.
+A `view` will accept user's input, and store it in our state, a `producer` will get triggered and perform the actual operation.

 ## Clearing completed Todos